Semtexmagix/autodarts-desktop/README.md

  - Like OBS / VDZ

 # BUGS
-It may be buggy.
-I've a hard nooby in coding =D You can give me feedback in Discord (Autodarts.io) > Reepa86
+Its buggy at the moment.
+Im a hard nooby in coding =D You can give me feedback in Discord (Autodarts.io) ---> Reepa86

 # TODOs
  - MainWindow: